Mystfit/Showtime-Python/README.md

 Contributing
 ------------
-If you want to modify/compile the library iteslf then feel free!
+If you want to modify/compile the library then feel free!
 If you do decide to use this library or Showtime in general then feel free to flick me a message, I'd appreciate any feedback!